redwoodjs/redwood/docs/docs/how-to/dbauth-passwordless.md

   },
   // ... othter stuff
 }

 // and last we need to update the authFields const authHandler = new DbAuthHandler(event, context, {
   db: db,
   authModelAccessor: 'user',
   authFields: {
     id: 'id',
+    username: 'email',
     hashedPassword: 'loginToken',
     salt: 'salt',
+    resetToken: 'resetToken',
+    resetTokenExpiresAt: 'resetTokenExpiresAt',
   },
   // ... other stuff
 })
 ```

-As of right now, nothing works, lets fix that.
+As of right now, nothing works – let's fix that!

 ### 5. Making the login form